 Stabilization is not the same as cheap.
 Premiums across Florida remain significantly elevated following years of sharp increases driven by storm losses, litigation, and rising reinsurance costs.
 Buyers shopping in Palm Beach and Broward still need to budget carefully, and sellers need to price their homes with that reality in mind.
 Overpricing based on perceived insurance relief will backfire in a market where days on market are already running long.

-Florida is also facing its most severe drought in more than 25 years, with wildfire risk emerging in areas not typically prone to fire, which means insurers are watching new risk categories closely.
+Florida also continues to face elevated environmental risk, including drought and wildfire in areas not typically prone to fire, which means insurers are watching new risk categories closely.
 The market is healthier, but it is not static.

 The practical guidance for buyers: shop your policy aggressively right now.
 The window of multiple carriers competing for your business is open.
 Lock in a competitive rate while the market favors you.